WestMichiganRUserGroup/WestMichiganRUserGroup.github.io/upcoming.md

 permalink: /upcoming/
 ---

-Events always take place on the third Tuesday of the month at 6pm.
+Events will take place on the second Tuesday of the month at 6pm.

-**Due to the emerging public health concern regarding COVID-19, we will be practicing social distancing.
-This means that all meetings will occur virtually until further notice.
-See meeting announcement posts for details.
-Please post any questions, comments, or suggestions on the forum.**

 Keep an eye on our blog for meeting anouncements and presentation abstracts.